limemane/usb-rsync-remote/Server/README.md

 # Testing serial communication on windows using WSL

-This project is intended to run on GNU/Linux exclusively.
-To test the whole project easily using a Windows machine, a WSL GNU/Linux distribution has to be installed along with usbipd.
+If you intend to use this project to run a GNU/Linux script but want to test it on a Windows machine before, a WSL GNU/Linux distribution has to be installed along with usbipd.
 Then the ESP32 bus has to be shared to the WSL-hosted OS.

 ## Sharing ESP32 bus to a WSL-hosted OS

+Open a terminal on your Windows then type :

 `usbipd list` to get the ESP32 BUSID